 Some of these works are for a mature audience.
-Those that are definitely controversial in nature are indicated with a .
+Those that are definitely controversial in nature are indicated with a or an R-rating.
 Still, students should talk with their parents before reading, watching, or listening to ANY of the works.
 I highly encourage parents to read/watch/listen to and discuss them with their children.
 This can be an enjoyable experience for everyone in the family!